 - Make sure to clean and store all the grains, pulses and other food products.

-- Wash fruits and vegetables thoroughly in running water before it is used.
+- Wash fruits and vegetables thoroughly in running water before they are used.

-- Check the seal is valid or not, before buying the food products like milk, oil, and other pouches.
+- Check if the seal is valid or not, before buying food products like milk, oil and other pouches.

 - Always make sure to check and buy products having an FSSAI-validated label, along with the license number, list of ingredients, manufactured date, and its expiration.